Install with DDEV¶

 Cluster or Ibexa Cloud¶

-DDEV can be useful to locally simulate a production cluster.
+You can use DDEV to locally simulate a production cluster.

 - See DDEV and Ibexa Cloud to locally run an Ibexa DXP project by using DDEV.